WallarooLabs/plateau/MIGRATION.md

   - `cargo test -p plateau-transport-arrow-rs`
 4. If all tests are passing, and all test (names) from the old crate exactly match the migrated crate (including order), update this doc to indicate the task is done.
+5. Run a final `cargo fmt` to remove any formatting issues.
 5. STOP and wait for review.

 ## Dependency Order Analysis